 Furthermore, kid’s academic progress and achievement are reviewed on an ongoing basis.
 Quarterly, the students are assessed to make sure they are on track to achieve promotion - or graduation, if applicable.
 Weekly, professional teams meet to discuss students of concern at that moment.
 Administration and teachers brainstorm possible strategies to remove obstacles to student progress.
 Students are given multiple opportunities to assess for mastery of benchmarks and standards and each student is evaluated based on his/her individual case.
 New Horizon provides engaged learning activities for students.
 This means learning activities are provided that involve their active participation, multi-media presentation, and authentic real-world assignments.

-Be a Mentor at New Horizon Learning Center- New Horizons is in need of mentors and has a critical need for 5 female mentors.
-You can impact a life by mentoring a student for 30-60 minutes 2-4 times a month.
+Be a Mentor at New Horizon Learning Center- You can impact a life by mentoring a student for 30-60 minutes 2-4 times a month.
 Mentors receive training, support, and the chance to make a difference in a student's life.
 For more information, please visit becomeamentor.sharepoint.com or contact Margaret Tidmore at firstname.lastname@example.org or 767-1110 for more information.

 Contact: Brian Baber at email@example.com and phone 850-258-8587.